MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

 ## Grant custom access

 Custom access is for users who need to have their default access overridden.
-This happens when a role is so specific that it needs to be *per user,* rather than at the User Role level.
-For example, use custom access for HRBPs who serve unique combinations of employee groups in your organization.
+This instance happens when a role is so specific that it needs to be *per user,* rather than at the User Role level.
+For example, use custom access for (Human Resources Business Partner) HRBPs who serve unique combinations of employee groups in your organization.
 To grant custom access in bulk to multiple users for survey, Focus Area, and Admin access, see: [Advanced Configuration uploads](advanced-config-uploads.md).